letsgo-framework/letsgo-docs/guides/controllers.md

 #### Example

-In this example, we are defining a specific route in `./routes/routes.go` that takes `controllers.Home` as handler.
-It means that every time a the `/api/v1` URL is requested, the server will call the `Home` method in the `controllers` package.
-Our `Home` method returns a JSON object.
+In this example, we are defining a specific route in `./routes/routes.go` that takes `controllers.Greet` as handler.
+It means that every time a the `/api/v1` URL is requested, the server will call the `Greet` method in the `controllers` package which returns a JSON object.

 **Path —** `./routes/routes.go`.
 ```go